Safeguarding Your Future With A Prenuptial Agreement

-Sometimes, people understand that they would rather not deal with the standard spousal support an property division provisions of Virginia law.
+Sometimes, people understand that they would rather not deal with the standard spousal support and property division provisions of Virginia law.
 Prenup agreements can provide some flexibility on these rules and other problems that may arise in a divorce.
-At MacDowell Law Group, P.C., our Fairfax prenuptial agreement lawyers have extensive experience helping individuals protect their assets through the use of a prenup.
+At MacDowell Law Group, P.C., our lawyers have extensive experience helping individuals protect their assets through the use of a prenup.

 We are prepared to help you develop a solid understanding of what a prenup can and cannot do for your situation.
-Contact our Fairfax family law attorneys online or call (703) 277-2811 to schedule an appointment to discuss your situation.
+Call 571-748-5647 to speak with a qualified attorney in Fairfax today.

 Dedicated Help With Protecting Your Interests

-- Alimony or spousal maintenance rights, from a complete waiver to a specified lump sum
+- Alimony or spousal support obligations, from a complete waiver to a specified lump sum

 - Responsibility for certain marital or separate debts